 Commissions are always open, just submit a request through the contact form, and I'll work with you from there!

-The paintings are a deliberate attempt to provoke discomfort, adding a layer of narrative complexity that invites viewers to question their perceptions of conventional beauty and femininity.
+I render flesh with a softness that borders on devotional: pastel viscera, translucent skin, decay, impermanence, truth.
+Juxtaposing vulnerability and violence, cuteness and gore, innocence and the raw mechanics of flesh.
 I sort through a thick sludge of media to sanctify and immortalize fleeting images of the digital landscape.
-My work is a product of its time, shaped by the slow festering of the modern consciousness.
+Each painting is a product of its time, shaped by the slow festering of the modern consciousness.